Chapter 1 : Love is a feeling (so is pain)

 “You’re the best Emma.
 Really!”
 He was so happy.
 “You’re like the sister I never had.”

+His sister.
 She could feel sobs press against her chest, her heart felt as heavy as an oil drum.

 “I should leave.”
 She murmured, “I have to talk…to…someone…”